jfxueX/Go/books/local/concurrency-in-go/ch03-gos-concurrency-building-blocks.md

 works in [“The sync Package”](#the-sync-package), but to make our examples correct, I’ll begin using it to create join points.

-<span id="idm140183157215712"></span><span id="idm140183157214736"></span>We’ve
+<span id="idm140183157215712"></span><span id="idm140183157214736"></span>
-been using a lot of anonymous functions in our examples to create quick <span class="keep-together">goroutine</span> examples.
+We’ve been using a lot of anonymous functions in our examples to create quick goroutine examples.
 Let’s shift our attention to closures.
 Closures close around the lexical scope they are created in, thereby capturing variables.
 If you run a closure in a goroutine, does the closure operate on a copy of these variables, or the original references?
 Let’s give it a try and see:

 ```go
 var wg sync.WaitGroup